FIRST-Tech-Challenge/fmltc/doc/design.md

 >   * sends a /prepareToStartDatasetProduction request to the server
 >   * the server, receiving the /prepareToStartDatasetProduction request:
 >     * creates a unique id for the dataset
->     * inserts a dataset entity into Cloud Datastore/Firestore, setting the
+>     * inserts a Dataset entity into Cloud Datastore/Firestore, setting the
 >       team_uuid, dataset_uuid, description, video_uuids, eval_percent,
 >       and create_time fields
 >     * triggers the start of a Cloud Function that will produce the dataset
 >     * responds with the dataset id
 >
-> * the dataset producer Cloud Function:
+> * the Cloud Function:
->   * reads the video entities and video frame entities from Cloud Datastore/Firestore
+>   * reads the Video entities and VideoFrame entities from Cloud Datastore/Firestore
 >   * determines which frames will be used for training and which frames will
 >     be used for evaluation
 >     * excludes frames for which the user has unchecked the "Include this frame
 >       in the dataset" checkbox.
 >     * shuffles the frames so they are randomly assigned to either training or
 >       evaluation
->     * determines which frames will be in which TensorFlow record so that each
+>     * determines which TensorFlow record will contain each frame so that
->       record contains no more than 50 frames.
+>       each record contains no more than 50 frames.
 This small number of frames
 >       ensures that each record can be produced by a single Cloud Function.
->   * updates the dataset entity, setting the sorted_label_list,
+>   * updates the Dataset entity, setting the sorted_label_list,
 >     train_record_count, train_frame_count, train_input_path,
 >     eval_record_count, eval_frame_count, eval_input_path,
 >     total_record_count, label_map_blob_name, and label_map_path fields
->   * inserts dataset record writer entities, one for each record, into Cloud
+>   * inserts DatasetRecordWriter entities, one for each record, into Cloud
 >     Datastore/Firestore, setting the team_uuid, dataset_uuid, record_number,
->     and update_time
+>     and update_time fields
 >   * triggers the start of many Cloud Functions that will write TensorFlow
 >     records
 >
 > * each TensorFlow record writer Cloud Function:
->   * reads the video entity and video frame entities from Cloud
+>   * reads the Video entity and VideoFrame entities from Cloud
 >     Datastore/Firestore
 >   * reads the video file from Cloud Storage and writes it to a temporary file
 >   * opens the temporary file with OpenCV